Over 50 Years of Building Trust

 Relationships mean everything for our success.
 At Oasis, we believe the foundation of a strong relationship is trust.
-Over our nearly 50-year history, Oasis has worked to build and maintain the trust of our stakeholders — our supporters, our staff, and the community we serve — not only by providing exceptional programs but also by being transparent and accountable to those who invest in our work.
+For over 50 years, Oasis has worked to build and maintain the trust of our stakeholders — our supporters, our staff, and the community we serve — not only by providing exceptional programs but also by being transparent and accountable to those who invest in our work.

 IRS 990 Filings